GetStream/stream-video-android/README.md

 You should be all set, and you can now run the sample app from any PC, while hosting on another, or from the same PC directly.

-Just run the sample app on real Android devices and you should be good to go!
+Just run the sample app on real Android devices and you should be good to go.